 - An increased risk of getting an infection from a drop in white blood cells – it is harder to fight infections and you can become very ill.
 You may have headaches, aching muscles, a cough, a sore throat, pain passing urine, or you may feel cold and shivery.
 If you have a severe infection this can be life threatening.
 Contact your treatment centre straight away if you have any of these effects or if your temperature goes above 38°C. You will have regular blood tests to check your blood cell levels

 - Tiredness and breathlessness due to a drop in red blood cells (anaemia) – you may need a blood transfusion

-- Tiredness (fatigue) during and after treatment – most people find that their energy levels are back to normal from 6 months to a year after their treatment ends
+- Tiredness and weakness (fatigue) during and after treatment – most people find that their energy levels are back to normal from 6 months to a year after their treatment ends

 - Diarrhoea – you should drink plenty of fluids.
 If diarrhoea is severe or continues you could get dehydrated, so tell your doctor or nurse

 - Feeling or being sick – this happens to about 5 out of 10 people (50%).
 Your nurse will give you anti sickness medicines.
 Let them know if the sickness is not controlled as you could try other anti sickness drugs

 - Depression or emotional changes such as anxiety – let your doctor or nurse know if you have this

 - A sore throat and pain on swallowing

 - Sudden sharp muscle, joint or bone pain – let your doctor or nurse know if you have this

 Between 1 and 10 in every 100 people have one or more of these.

 - Drowsiness or dizziness